semgrep/semgrep-docs/docs/kb/rules/exclude_rule_for_certain_filetypes.md

 ## Choosing the appropriate ignoring solution

-Semgrep offers many different ways of muting false positives:
+Semgrep offers many different ways of ignoring false positives:

 * **Adding `nosemgrep` as a comment on the first line of code in the file.** This would require having to keep track of each new file for this target `.svg` file type and editing each file accordingly, creating a layer of maintenance.